How Health Insurance Works

-On the other hand, people who are usually healthy might want the lowest premium possible and a higher deductible.
+On the other hand, people who are healthy might want the lowest premium possible and a higher deductible.
 They are willing to take the chance of paying more for health care because they believe that chance is small.
-Usually, the lower the deductible, the higher the premium, co-pay or co-insurance.
+The lower the deductible, the higher the premium, co-pay, or co-insurance.
 As health care costs have grown, more people have opted for higher-deductible plans just to keep their monthly premiums affordable.
 Obamacare has not been able to correct this underlying flaw of the health insurance system.

 Why America Relies on Health Insurance to Pay for Medical Care

-Before World War II, hardly anyone had insurance, and those that did were only covered for the cost of the hospital room and board.
-After the War, the federal government instituted a wage freeze to curb inflation.
+Before World War II, most Americans had no health insurance.
+The policies that existed only covered the cost of the hospital room and board.
+After the war, the federal government instituted a wage freeze to curb inflation.
 But that meant companies couldn’t give raises to get the best employees.
 Instead, they offered benefits including health insurance.

 Alternatives to Health Insurance